hyryel/com.unity.multiplayer.docs/docs/basics/connection-approval.md

 NetworkManager.Singleton.StartClient();
 ```

 The `Payload`, defined by the client-side `NetworkConfig.ConnectionData`, is sent to the server as part of the `Payload` of the connection request message that's used on the server-side to decide if the client is approved or not.
-The connection data is optional and you can use the connection approval process to assign player's unique Prefabs and facilitates the ability to spawn players at various locations (without requiring the client to send any form of connection data).
+The connection data is optional and you can use the connection approval process to assign Player's unique Prefabs and facilitates the ability to spawn Players at various locations (without requiring the client to send any form of connection data).

 ## Timeout